-A former nymag.com pop-up blog experiment with editorially voiced shopping recommendations that launched in 2016, The Strategist quickly grew into a major e-commerce affiliate revenue generating publication.
-Both the visual identity, and capabilities needed a rethink to improve the overall site experience, as it had evolved far beyond its original editorial mission.
-This project was my main focus for 2019-2020.
-It won the gold medal for best homepage redesign at the 2020 Society of Publication Designers Awards, and the silver medal for best web typography.
+A former 2016 nymag.com experimental pop-up blog with editor picked shopping recommendations, The Strategist quickly grew into a juggernaut affiliate revenue generating destination after this redesign.
+The visual identity, editorial and product strategy all required rethinking, with an expansion far beyond its original editorial mission.
+This project was my main focus for 2019-2020 and it was awarded the gold medal for best homepage redesign at the 2020 Society of Publication Designers Awards, and the silver medal for best web typography.

 My Role: editorial design director & Lead product designer